bvogelzang/BounceMenuController/README.md

 ## BounceMenuController

-BounceMenuController is a tab bar controller-esque navigation solution for iOS.
-Inspired by [Creativedash](http://dribbble.com/shots/1248375-Bounce-Menu-CSS).
+BounceMenuController is a tab bar controller-esque navigation solution for iOS inspired by [Creativedash](http://dribbble.com/shots/1248375-Bounce-Menu-CSS).
 An elegant and minimal alternative to UITabBarController.

+![Animation](https://raw.github.com/bvogelzang/BounceMenuController/master/example.gif)

 Contributions are welcomed.
 Feel free to let me know of any bugs you may experience as this has not been used in a production setting.
 Pull requests are the preferred way to contribute.

-![Animation](https://raw.github.com/bvogelzang/BounceMenuController/master/example.gif)

 ## Usage